FREE & REDUCED MEALS PROGRAM

-The following are basic answers about eligibility for these programs; however, we encourage you to review the free and reduced meals application for additional questions about eligibility and to apply for the program.
+The following are frequently asked questions regarding eligibility for these programs.
+We encourage you to review the free and reduced meals application for additional questions about eligibility and to apply for the program.

 Who can get free meals?